Lorenzo de' Medici: Patronage

 Lorenzo's court included artists such as Piero and Antonio del Pollaiuolo, Andrea del Verrocchio, Leonardo da Vinci, Sandro Botticelli, Domenico Ghirlandaio and Michelangelo Buonarroti, who were instrumental in achieving the 15th-century Renaissance.
 Although Lorenzo did not commission many works himself, he helped these artists to secure commissions from other patrons.
 Michelangelo lived with Lorenzo and his family for three years, dining at the family table and participating in discussions led by Marsilio Ficino.

 Lorenzo was an artist and wrote poetry in his native Tuscan.
 In his poetry, he celebrates life while acknowledging with melancholy the fragility and instability of the human condition, particularly in his later works.
 Love, feasts and light dominate his verse.

 Cosimo had started the collection of books that became the Medici Library (also called the Laurentian Library), and Lorenzo expanded it.
 Lorenzo's agents retrieved from the East large numbers of classical works, and he employed a large workshop to copy his books and disseminate their content across Europe.
 He supported the development of humanism through his circle of scholarly friends, including the philosophers Marsilio Ficino, Poliziano and Giovanni Pico della Mirandola.
 They studied Greek philosophers and attempted to merge the ideas of Plato with Christianity.

 Apart from a personal interest, Lorenzo also used the Florentine milieu of fine arts for his diplomatic efforts.
 An example includes the commission of Ghirlandaio, Botticelli, Pietro Perugino and Cosimo Rosselli from Rome to paint murals in the Sistine Chapel, a move that has been interpreted as sealing the alliance between Lorenzo and Pope Sixtus IV.

 In 1471, Lorenzo calculated that his family had spent some 663,000 florins (about US$460 million today) on charity, buildings and taxes since 1434.
-He wrote, "I do not regret this for though many would consider it better to have a part of that sum in their purse, I consider it to have been a great honour to our state, and I think the money was well-expended and I am well-pleased."
+He wrote, I do not regret this for though many would consider it better to have a part of that sum in their purse, I consider it to have been a great honour to our state, and I think the money was well-expended and I am well-pleased.

 From 1479 Lorenzo became a permanent member of the committee supervising the rebuild of the signoria in Florence.
 He created a court of artists in his sculpture garden at San Marco which allowed him to exert 'enormous influence on the selection of artists on public projects'.

 Marriage and children

 Lorenzo married Clarice Orsini on 7 February 1469.
 The marriage in person took place in Florence on 4 June 1469.
 She was a daughter of Giacomo Orsini, Lord of Monterotondo and Bracciano by his wife and cousin Maddalena Orsini.

-Clarice and Lorenzo had 10 children, all except Contessina Antonia born in Florence: